- Great value for money

 Whilst muted in comparison to the intense flavour burst when rinsing, there was an underlying freshness that did continue for me on average 2-3 hours.
 I do believe my breath remained fresher than without but I failed to really feel or taste it after this time.

 It must be noted that a 20ml measure is double that of CB12 and Colgate Peroxyl and another 25% over Fresh Breath.
 Why is there the need to use so much?
-I cannot find a truly justifiable answer other than more equals more strength and possible greater impact.
+I cannot find a truly justifiable answer other than more equals more strength and possibly greater impact.

 Listerine Stay White is a rather vivid blue colour which is a colour quite commonly seen in mouthwashes.